8 Momentum equation

 \[ \begin{align} \Pi\cdot\mathbf{e}_i = \sum_{j = 1}^3\rho v_jv_i\mathbf{e}_j = v_i\rho\mathbf{v} \end{align} \]

-the flow of the momentum density in the $\mathbf{e}_i-$ direction.
+is the flux of the momentum density in the $\mathbf{e}_i-$direction.
 For a general unit vector $\mathbf{e}$, $\Pi\cdot\mathbf{e}$ is the flux of momentum density in the $\mathbf{e}-$direction.
-Thus, with the findings of section 6.2.2
+Thus, with the findings of Sect.
+6.2.2, one has

 \[ \begin{align} \frac{\partial\mathbf{p}}{\partial t} &= \int_\Omega\frac{\partial\left(\rho\mathbf{v}\right)}{\partial t}d^3r = \int_\Omega-\nabla p + \rho\mathbf{g}d^3r - \int_{\partial\Omega}\Pi\cdot d\mathbf{n}\nonumber\\ &\Rightarrow \int_\Omega\frac{\partial\left(\rho\mathbf{v}\right)}{\partial t}d^3r = \int_\Omega-\nabla p + \rho\mathbf{g} - \nabla\cdot\Pi d^3r\nonumber\\ &\Rightarrow \int_\Omega\frac{\partial\left(\rho\mathbf{v}\right)}{\partial t} + \nabla p + \nabla\cdot\Pi - \rho\mathbf{g}d^3r = 0. \end{align} \]